julianlconnor/z.js/README.markdown

 z.js wraps rendering functions with a blocking invocation which will HELP ensure fresh data at all times.

-This is achieved by overriding Backbone.sync with a custom method that updates localStorage upon every request.
+This is achieved by overriding Backbone.sync with a custom method that will update localStorage upon every request.

 ### License